fedlic/price_checker/README.md

    ```
 3. Open your browser at [http://localhost:5000](http://localhost:5000) to search for products.

 The data is stored in `data/products.json`.
-The repository includes sample prices
+The repository includes sample
-for the iPhone 16 series.
-You can modify this file or run the scraper to update
+prices for the iPhone 16 series.
+You can modify this file to change or add
-the data.
+products, or run the scraper to update the data.

 ## Scraping iPhone 16 Prices